Climb_and_Dive v1.5.2

 Step 5 - Flip it over and solder all of the longer header pins on the Xiao nRF52840.
 Don’t trim the long pins just yet.

-Step 6 - Now you can trim off only the long header pins that you don’t need.
-Do not cut the touch pin, leave it sticking out.
+Step 6 - At this point you can trim off only the long header pins that you don’t need.
+You have some choices to make.
+First off, do not cut the touch pin, leave it sticking out.